 MDs and DOs are similar in many ways.
 Here are some requirements that both MDs and DOs must complete:

-Complete four years of medical schoolComplete residency programs, which involves 3-8 years of additional trainingPass state licensing exams to treat patients, prescribe medicine, and perform proceduresPractice in accredited hospitals and medical centersEarn continuing education units to remain certified
+Complete 4 years of medical schoolComplete residency programs, which involves 3-8 years of additional trainingPass state licensing exams to treat patients, prescribe medication, and perform proceduresPractice in accredited hospitals and medical centersEarn continuing education units to remain certified

 A physician assistant (PA) is a health professional who is licensed to practice medicine under the supervision of a physician.
 Some of the duties that a PA can do include:

 Obtain a medical history and perform a physical examDiagnose and treat illnesses and minor injuriesOrder and interpret tests, such as lab work and x-raysCounsel on preventive health and lifestyle practicesAssist in surgeryPrescribe medications

 A PA can work in any area of medicine, but the majority work in primary care medicine, such as pediatrics, family practice, obstetrics/gynecology, and internal medicine.

 To become a PA, a person must complete an accredited PA educational program and pass a national certification exam.
 The typical PA program takes about 2 years.
 The majority of students have a bachelor's degree and experience in the healthcare field before admission to the program.
 Education consists of classroom and laboratory instruction in the basic medical and behavioral sciences, as well as clinical rotations in different medical fields.
 When certified, PAs take continuing medical education classes and are regularly retested on their skills.

 A nurse practitioner (NP) is a registered nurse (RN) with a master's or doctoral degree with advanced clinical training in a healthcare specialty area.
 The services a NP can provide vary depending on each state's regulations.
 In general, NPs can:

 Obtain a medical history and perform a physical examDiagnose, treat, and monitor illnesses and injuriesOrder and interpret tests, such as lab work and x-raysPrescribe medicines in most statesCounsel on preventive health and lifestyle practices

 Nurse practitioners can work in primary care or specialty areas of medicine, such as emergency medicine, oncology, and psychiatry.